 Many people choose to convert their carport into a garage so they have a more secure storage area and can better protect their vehicle from the elements.
 A carport-to-garage conversion is generally not too difficult, but preparation is key before beginning this project.
-You’ll want to figure out what steps you need to take to add walls to your carport, which is essentially what you’ll be doing, and you’ll also need to add up materials costs and potentially labor costs as well.
-Also, make sure to check whether your current building regulations will require a permit to change your carport to a garage; if so, you’ll need to have that before you go any further.

-Materials Needed for a Garage Conversion
+Materials Needed to Convert a Carport to a Garage

 Some of the materials you might need for a carport-to-garage conversion project include: